-Archeological excavations indicate a widespread use of Greek and Coptic in Nubia since the fourth and fifth centuries, if not before.3 Large numbers of documents and text fragments concerning a wide range of subject matters including royal commemorations and diplomatic correspondences have been uncovered from pre-Christian sites.4 Hence, the dominance of Hellenistic cultural features in the Christian Nubian kingdoms, including the adoption of Greek as a primary language, did not begin in the sixth century.
+Archeological excavations indicate a widespread use of Greek and Coptic in Nubia since the fourth and fifth centuries, if not before.3 Large numbers of documents and text fragments concerning a wide range of subject matters including royal commemorations and diplomatic correspondences have been uncovered from pre-Christian sites.4 Of course the dominance of Hellenistic cultural features in the Christian Nubian kingdoms, including the adoption of Greek as a primary language, did not begin in the sixth century.
 Nonetheless, Christianity did play a major role in solidifying the base of the Roman (Byzantine) culture in Nubia and in establishing Greek as the primary language in the region.

 Confronted by a common enemy (i.e., the Muslim Arabs), the Nubians and the Coptic community formed a strong bond.
-Although less common than Greek, Coptic was a primary language in Nubia; evidence for teaching Coptic has been found in el-Ghazali, a Faras cathedral, as well as in other locations in Nubia.5
+Although less common than Greek, Coptic was a common language in Nubia; evidence for teaching Coptic has been found in el-Ghazali, a Faras cathedral, as well as in other locations in Nubia.5

 Like Greek, Old Nubian employed diacritical signs (i.e, dots used to mark vowels, consonants, numerals, as well as to separate between words, and to mark the end of sentences).9 Angled strokes and incurved lines were employed to indicate the end of a full text material.
-Asteriscs were used to mark word omissions.10 Also, Old Nubian is distinguished by a unique mark (-oy) placed at the end of proper names.11
+Asteriscs were used to mark word omissions.10 Also, Old Nubian was distinguished by a unique mark -oy placed at the end of proper names.11

 Although Arabic became the primary language in Nubia sometime around the fourteenth century, Old Nubian continued to be used until the late fifteenth century, or later.
 Today, Arabic is the first language in Sudan and was used in Nubia long before the fall of the Christian kingdoms in the fourteenth century.
 Archeology shows that Arabic was commonly used in Christian burials.
 Not only that, but the Muslim calendar of el-Hijra was regularly used in dating Christian documents.